 Since the release last July, Microsoft has been giving away free Windows 10 upgrades to anyone running Windows 8 or 7, even aggressively triggering automatic upgrades earlier this year.
 But as soon as the one-year anniversary hits, those freebie upgrades are gone.

 Today, Microsoft reaffirmed that free Windows 10 upgrades will only be available through 29 July this year.
-After that point, a full version of Windows 10 Home will cost you US$119, otherwise you'll need to get it on a new device.
+After that point, a full version of Windows 10 Home will cost you US$119 (about RM480), otherwise you'll need to get it on a new device.

 Once you upgrade to Windows 10, you'll get all future updates for free, and Microsoft has suggested that this will be a long-lasting OS for them - perhaps doubly so now that it's been so well received by critics and users alike.
 The praise has been especially noteworthy given the very mixed reaction to Windows 8 at launch, although Windows 8.1 smoothed out some of the rough edges.